+Practicum

-Practicum Lec.
-0 Lab.
-4 Cr.
-4 Prerequisite: completion of all courses listed under the General Education Requirements, Major Requirements, and Additional Requirements sections of the MLSC curriculum; and permission of instructor.
-A study of laboratory techniques in immunohematology/serology with emphasis on the resolution of problems in the preparation and administration of blood components, as well as the serological diagnosis of diseases.
+Prerequisite: completion of all courses listed under the General Education Requirements, Major Requirements. and Additional Requirements sections of the MLSC curriculum; and permission of instructor.
+A study of laboratory techniques in immunohematology/serology with emphasis on the resolution of problems in the preparation and administration of components, as well as the serological diagnosis of diseases.
 Practical application of clinical knowledge and skills in a medical laboratory setting.
 Offered as needed.